BrodaNoel/mysql-server/README.md

-# mysql-server
-MySQL standalone/isolated/portable server
+# MySQL Server as NPM Package

+I'm on it...
+Just wait a couple of days...
+(last update: 28/01/2016)